ChristianHeimke/nginx-https-redirect/README.md

 # https redirect

-Just a small docker image to forward http zu https requests.
+Just a small docker image to forward http to https requests.